go-ndn/example/verify.md

 ))
 ```

 Every rule has `DataPattern`, which will match against data name.
 This pattern syntax documentation can be found on [Google RE2](https://github.com/google/re2/wiki/Syntax).
-Notice that this more expressive pattern syntax is __not compatible__ with [NDN Regular Expression](http://named-data.net/doc/ndn-cxx/current/tutorials/utils-ndn-regex.html).
+Notice that this syntax is __not compatible__ with [NDN Regular Expression](http://named-data.net/doc/ndn-cxx/current/tutorials/utils-ndn-regex.html).

 Then if `KeyPattern` exists, `Verifier` will use _captures_ from `DataPattern`, and compiles a new regexp to match against key locator name.
-The key will be fetched and verifies the current data packet.
+The key will be fetched to verify the current data packet.
 This whole process is done recursively on the key.
 Finally, we will match some anchor rule, which has `DataSHA256`.

 ```go
 &mux.VerifyRule{